Kemalism

+Origins

-Many of the root ideas of Kemalism began during the late Ottoman Empire under various reforms to avoid the imminent collapse of the Empire, beginning chiefly in the early 19th-century Tanzimat reforms.
+Various reforms to avoid the imminent collapse of the Empire, began chiefly in the 19th-century Tanzimat reforms.
 The mid-century Young Ottomans attempted to create the ideology of Ottoman nationalism, or Ottomanism, to quell the rising ethnic nationalism in the Empire and introduce limited democracy for the first time while maintaining Islamist influences.
-In the early 20th century, the Young Turks abandoned Ottoman nationalism in favor of early Turkish nationalism, while adopting a secular political outlook.
-After the demise of the Ottoman Empire, Atatürk, influenced by both the Young Ottomans and the Young Turks, as well as by their successes and failures, led the declaration of the Republic of Turkey in 1923, borrowing from the earlier movements' ideas of secularism and Turkish nationalism, while bringing about, for the first time, free education and other reforms that have been enshrined by later leaders into guidelines for governing Turkey.

-Philosophy

-Kemalism is a modernization philosophy that guided the transition between the multi-religious, multi-ethnic Ottoman Empire to the secular, democratic, and unitary Republic of Turkey.
-Kemalism sets the boundaries of the social process in the Turkish Reformation.
-Atatürk was the founder of Kemalism, and his doctrine was implemented as state ideology, but Atatürk refrained from being dogmatic and described his and his spiritual heirs' guide to be science and reason:
+With their demise under Sultan Abdul Hamid II's absolutist reign, in the early 20th century the Young Turks picked up their legacy.
+Atatürk's formative years were spent in Hamidian Salonica.
+During his time in the army, he joined the Committee of Union and Progress, which was agitating for constitutionalism against Hamidian absolutism, and abandoned Ottoman nationalism in favor of Turkish nationalism, while adopting a secular political outlook (see İttihadism).

+Atatürk was not in a position to play a major role in the Young Turk Revolution of 1908, which reinstated the constitution, though he was a key player in the deposition of Abdul Hamid during the 31 March Incident.
+During the Second Constitutional Era personal rivalries with İsmail Enver and Ahmed Cemal meant that he was kept at arms-length from power: the Central Committee of the CUP.
+It also didn't help that Atatürk mostly disagreed with the policies of the radical Unionists.
+However this allowed him to observe the CUP's successes and shortcomings in implementing their programs.
+During World War I, his military career took off with his defense of Gallipoli, and by the war's end he was a Pasha in charge of three army commands on the Syrian Front.

+Following the Ottoman Empire's defeat -and the CUP's self-liquidation- by the war's end, Atatürk lead a military campaign against the Allies' planned partition of Anatolia and Eastern Thrace known as the Turkish War of Independence.
+This conflict being simultaneously a revolution, by 1923 his counter government based in Ankara abolished the Ottoman monarchy and proclaimed a Republic.
+In Atatürk's 15 years as president, many sweeping reforms were introduced that advanced a secular, republican, and unitary agenda for the Republic of Turkey.
+His doctrine was implanted into the Constitution as state ideology in 1937.

 Principles

+Atatürk refrained from being dogmatic and described his ideology to be based on science and reason.

 There are six principles (ilke) of the ideology: Republicanism (cumhuriyetçilik), Populism (halkçılık), Nationalism (milliyetçilik), Laicism (laiklik), Statism (devletçilik), and Reformism (inkılapçılık).
 Together, they represent a kind of Jacobinism, defined by Atatürk himself as a method of employing political despotism to break down the social despotism prevalent among the traditionally-minded Turkish-Muslim population, caused by, he believed, the bigotry of the ulema.